-The thermal busbar runs from the cold end of the cooler to the photometer detector box and the spectrometer detector box.
+The 300-mK strap system runs from the cold end of the cooler to the photometer detector box and the spectrometer detector box.
 It branches off inside these boxes and runs along the detectors.
 At each detector interface a copper strap branches off and is connected to the thermal interface with the detector.
+The figures showing this interface are in Sections 2.7.7 and 2.8.7.